alxspectrum/CryptoAssignments/Assign 2/README.md

 ### !Disclaimer
-This software is for auditing purposes only as it has not been tested on many different scenarios and security breaches.
+This software is for auditing purposes only as it has not been tested on many different scenarios and security vulnerabilities.
 Cryptographic software demands high levels of expertise and security optimization for production.